Front End Engineer Resume Example

 I see a lot of hiring managers ask for a degree or industry-recognized certification.
 Even self-taught developers boost their credibility with these credentials.

-A Bachelor’s degree in Computer Science or a related field like Software Engineering is the most common starting point for Javascript engineers.
+A Bachelor’s degree in Computer Science or a related field like Software Engineering is the most common starting point for Javascript engineers, and pairing your resume with a cover letter can help you stand out.
 About 75% of Javascript roles ask for this.

 You don’t always need a degree, but it definitely helps.
 If you have a degree in Math, Information Technology, or Engineering, highlight any courses or projects that use Javascript.